This post may contain affiliate links. Please read our disclosure policy.

 • Almond Butter: On top of helping bind the no-bake energy balls together, almond butter provides more healthy fat.

-Ingredients with Easy Swaps
+Easy Ingredient Swaps

 While the main ingredients for this recipe are listed above, there are a few more that take this snack to the next level, yet can be easily swapped if needed:

-• Coconut Oil: This is my favorite healthy fat to use, yet feel free to use the healthy fat of your choice.
+• Coconut oil: This is my favorite healthy fat to use, yet feel free to use the healthy fat of your choice.
 This helps bind the balls together, so if you omit it, then increase the amount of nut or seed butter you use.

-• Maple Syrup: A perfect simple sweetener.
+• Maple syrup: A perfect simple sweetener.
 Swap with the natural sweetener of your choice.

-• Vanilla Extract: Adds a lovely flavor that turns these energy balls into a cookie dough-like taste experience.
+• Vanilla extract: Adds a lovely flavor that turns these energy balls into a cookie dough-like taste experience.

-• Sea Salt: Helps balance out the sweetness.
+• Sea salt: Helps balance out the sweetness.
 Omit if it’s already included in your nut or seed butter.

 bowl of cookie dough that doesn't need baked, with a cookie scoop.